-- Prepare emails & documents with knowledge that they may be seen by third parties and/or published on page one of the New York Times.
-I used to tell folks pretend that every email you write starts with “Dear Government Regulator” or “Dear Company Suing Us” and then think about how that affects what you write.
+- Prepare emails & documents with the knowledge that they may be seen by third parties and/or published on page one of the New York Times.
+I used to tell folks to pretend that every email you write starts with “Dear Government Regulator” or “Dear Company Suing Us” and then think about how that affects what you write.

 - Don’t write emails when you are angry.
 Take time to cool off.
 It may feel good at first, but you will inevitably regret firing off an email in the heat of the moment.